Under deadly Israeli siege, north Gaza residents face terrifying ultimatum

 Strangled aid

 From Oct.
-1 to 22, the Israeli military approved only 4 out of 73 planned UN-led humanitarian missions from southern to northern Gaza, while 21 requests for humanitarian dispatches to Jabalia, Beit Hanoun, and Beit Lahia were denied, according to the UN Office for the Coordination of Humanitarian Affairs, or OCHA.
+1 to Oct.
+22, the Israeli military approved only four out of 73 planned U.N.-led humanitarian missions from southern to northern Gaza, while 21 requests for humanitarian dispatches to Jabalia, Beit Hanoun, and Beit Lahia were denied, according to the U.N.
+Office for the Coordination of Humanitarian Affairs.

 Since Oct.
-1, Israel has only allowed the entry of fuel for hospitals and bakeries, blood units to hospitals in Gaza City, and one delivery of fuel to north Gaza, OCHA said.
+1, Israel has only allowed the entry of fuel for hospitals and bakeries, the delivery of blood units to hospitals in Gaza City, and one delivery of fuel to north Gaza, the office said.

 The Israeli Defense Ministry said Tuesday that 237 trucks containing humanitarian aid from Jordan and the international community had been transferred to northern Gaza over the previous eight days.